TheGoldLab/Analysis_Audio2AFC_ChangePoint/README.md

 - Only stable code should be merged to `master`.
 - All functions and classes should be commented with [docstrings](https://en.wikipedia.org/wiki/Docstring#Python).
 - I'll try to generate automatic documentation with [Sphinx](http://www.sphinx-doc.org/en/master/usage/quickstart.html).
+# Reproduce Our `conda` Environment
+- [Install `conda`](https://docs.anaconda.com/anaconda/install/) if it is not already installed on your computer.
+- Make sure it is up to date by typing `$ conda update conda` in a terminal window (note: don't type the dollar sign, this just signifies that it is a terminal command).
+- Get our `conda_environment.yml` file somewhere on your computer (the usual thing to do is to clone this repo)
+- Follow [these 3 steps](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file) on the command line.